Gurpartap/cognizant/README.md

 ## Compatibility

-Cognizant was developed and tested under Ruby 1.9.2-p290.
+Cognizant was developed and tested under MRI Ruby 1.9.2-p290 and 1.9.3p194.
+Tests pass on current ruby 2.0.0dev (2012-12-01 trunk 38126) as well.
+Cognizant is incompatible with Ruby 1.8 and all its variants.

 ## Similar programs